Why Use Vertically Speaking?

 There is a difference between dogmatic redundancy and risk-assessment based redundancy.
 Ironically, the latter is typically just as safe as the former, but often less obvious because it is rigged internally, instead of with 2 of everything.

-3. We aim to train technicians, not riggers.
+3. We train technicians, not riggers.

 Contact us for more information.